sguzman/researching-now/README.md

 # Researching
-Things I am looking into right now
+Things I want to look into

 ## List
 ### Techonology